wpdreams/wpmu-selective-plugin-loader/README.md

 ```

 ### Example 3
-Use regex to allow the ajax-search-lite plugin on the home page and the search page, but not on any of the blog posts.
+Use regex to allow the **Ajax Search Lite** plugin on the Wordpress home page and the `/search` page, but not on any of the blog posts.

 ```PHP
 //  ONLY EDIT BELOW: